 The financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
-The accounting policies have been applied consistently compared to the prior year.
+The accounting policies have been applied consistently compared to the prior year, except for the standards adopted in the current year.